This briefing was updated on 24 September 2020.

 Will the UK's data protection standard change?

-In addition, difficulties arise when considering the implications of the status change of the UK now it is no longer a member state, and at the end of the transition period, in particular in relation to data flows.
+However, difficulties arise when considering the implications of the status change of the UK now it is no longer a member state, and when it becomes a third country at the end of the transition period, in particular in relation to data flows.
+The issue has not been helped by the recent ruling of the Court of Justice of the European Union (CJEU) in Schrems II.

 UK data flows to the EEA

 Current proposals are that transfers of personal data from the UK to the EEA will continue to be permitted, without the need for organisations to put additional measures in place.
 In theory, this should mean that no further action is necessary in order to send personal data to EEA-based third parties.
 As a matter of good practice however, it will be worth keeping an eye on any changes to the domestic laws of relevant Member States in the event that new laws create further hoops for the UK to jump through in the future.
 Also, the UK Government's position on this could well change, depending on the outcome of negotiations during the transition period in respect of a trade deal with the EU.